Pineapple Mango Smoothie Bowls

 • Chocolate chips: Adds a little hint of chocolaty goodness, and you can even get dairy free ones if needed.

-All you have to do is combine the frozen fruit and milk in your blender and blend until smooth and creamy.
+• It’ll be thick.
 Because a smoothie bowl uses a higher frozen fruit to milk ratio so you can eat it with a spoon, it will be quite thick.
 So you may need to stop the blender a few times and move everything around with a spatula.
 You can also try making it in a food processor.

 pink and white polka dot bowl filled with a thick pale yellow smoothie and fruit and granola on top